-It doesn’t necessarily have to be monthly but it always helps knowing that you’ll get a little pat on the back after reaching your goal, and it’ll keep you going to achieve more.
+It doesn’t necessarily have to be monthly, but it always helps to know that you’ll get a little pat on the back after reaching your goal, and it’ll keep you going to achieve more.

 If you don’t have a reward you may start to feel that you’re doing it for nothing as you’re not seeing the benefits of what you’re doing – you can’t spend your savings or your debts (although going down) are still there.

 So treat yourself to a big bar of chocolate, or a trip to the cinema, or whatever takes your fancy (just as long as it’s not too big a splurge).